Waco ISD's ACCELERATE Early Degree Program

 Note: This link opens in a new tab.
 Switch Tabs to return here.

-Students selected to participate in ACCELERATE agree to attend the MANDATORY orientation in June, that will be designed to provide students with information related, but not limited to, the Texas Success Initiative (TSI), associate degree plans, sequence of courses, grade point average information, counseling, and academic support services.
+Students selected to participate in ACCELERATE agree to attend the MANDATORY orientation on June 14, 2021 from 9am-12pm.
+This orientation will provide students with information related, but not limited to, the Texas Success Initiative (TSIA2), associate degree plans, sequence of courses, grade point average information, counseling, and academic support services.
+Students will have an opportunity to ask questions related to courses, programs, grades, etc. at that time.